Dentate gyrus: Other

 Some evidence seen in the mouse suggests that neurogenesis in the dentate gyrus increases in response to aerobic exercise.
 Several experiments have shown neurogenesis (the development of nerve tissues) often increases in the dentate gyrus of adult rodents when they are exposed to an enriched environment.

-Mutations in a synapse-associated protein SAP97, a scaffold protein in the dentate gyrus might play a role in the susceptibility for schizophrenia.

 Spatial behavior

-Studies have shown that after having about 90% of their dentate gyrus cells destroyed, rats had extreme difficulty in maneuvering through a maze they had previously negotiated.
+Studies have shown that after having about 90% of their dentate gyrus cells destroyed, rats had extreme difficulty in maneuvering through a maze they had previously navigated.
 When being tested a number of times to see whether they could learn a maze, the results showed that the rats did not improve at all, indicating that their working memories were severely impaired.
 Rats had trouble with place strategies because they could not consolidate learned information about a maze into their working memory, and, thus, could not remember it when maneuvering through the same maze in a later trial.
 Every time a rat entered the maze, the rat behaved as if it was seeing the maze for the first time.

+DNA double-strand breaks

+Exploration of a novel environment, a natural behavior of young and adult wild-type mice, causes double-strand breaks (DSBs) in their neurons.
+DSBs occur in multiple brain regions and are most frequent in the dentate gyrus which is involved in learning and memory.
+These breaks are transient, and are repaired within 24 hours.